Josh's MLD Journey

 We have several goals we want to achieve from sharing Josh’s story and creating this page.

-Please support us in raising vital funds by either donating, sharing or holding fundraising events and spread awareness of this disease.
+Please support us in raising vital funds by either donating, sharing or holding fundraising events and spreading awareness of this disease.
 We will keep you posted on any fundraising events we, as a family, will be involved in.

 Thank you for reading x